rcantini/rcantini.github.io/content/post/cnn_vae_mnist/index.md

 authors:
 - admin
 tags:
-- Natural Language Processing
-- Sentiment Analisysis
+- Computer Vision
-- Toxicity Detection
+- Generative Models
-- BERT
+- MNIST
 - Deep Learning
 - Keras-Tensorflow
+- Flask
 ---

 In what follows, I'll show how to fine-tune a BERT classifier using the Huggingface <a href="https://huggingface.co/transformers/quicktour.html">Transformers library</a> and Keras+Tensorflow.